emqx/neuron-docs/en_US/configuration/south-devices/ads/plc-ads/ads.md

   </figcaption>
 </figure>

-After a successful write, we could check that variable values do update in TwinCAT.
+After a successful write, we could see that variable values do update in TwinCAT.

 <figure align="center">
   <img src="./assets/control-3.png"